ceph/ceph/doc/releases/squid.rst

 * RBD: `RBD_IMAGE_OPTION_FLATTEN` option has been exposed in Python bindings via `flatten` optional parameter to `deep_copy` and `migration_prepare` methods.
+* RBD: `rbd-wnbd` driver has gained the ability to multiplex image mappings.
+  Previously, each image mapping spawned its own `rbd-wnbd` daemon, which lead to an excessive amount of TCP sessions and other resources being consumed, eventually exceeding Windows limits.
+With this change, a single `rbd-wnbd` daemon is spawned per host and most OS resources are shared between image mappings.
+Additionally, `ceph-rbd` service starts much faster.

 RGW
 ~~~